News

 OpenAI’s Parental Controls

-Following a lawsuit related to a teen suicide, OpenAI has introduced parental controls for ChatGPT.
-Teens and parents can link accounts for safeguards, including sensitive content restrictions, blocking voice mode, and setting quiet hours.
-OpenAI is also developing an age prediction system to automatically apply teen settings.
-Regulators are looking into AI firms' child safety responsibilities.
+Following a lawsuit related to a teen suicide, OpenAI introduced parental controls for ChatGPT.
+Teens and parents can link accounts for safeguards, including content restrictions, blocking voice mode, and setting quiet hours.
+OpenAI is also developing an age prediction system to automatically apply teen settings, reflecting increased regulatory oversight.

 Nothing’s Playground for AI Mini-App Creation

-Smartphone maker Nothing has introduced Playground, an AI tool for creating mini-apps (widgets) using text prompts.
-The apps can track flights, summarize meetings, or function as virtual pets.
-More technical users have the option to edit code for customization.
-Nothing intends to pioneer "vibe coding" for mobile, positioning AI as a new OS layer.
-Ease-of-use and security are priorities, and there is no paid tier yet.
+Smartphone maker Nothing introduced Playground, an AI tool for creating mini-apps using text prompts.
+These apps can track flights, summarize meetings, or function as virtual pets.
+Nothing aims to pioneer "vibe coding" for mobile, positioning AI as a new OS layer.
+The tool prioritizes ease-of-use and security, with no paid tier yet.

 Stravito’s AI Personas for Market Research